nwrkbiz/mnist-lenet/README.md

 ### Android

-Because the executable is completely statically linked, it can be easily executed on rooted android phones.
-Just download a package matching your CPU architecture and copy it to '/data' using a terminal emulator or adb.
+Because the executable is completely statically linked, it can be executed on rooted android phones.
+Download a package matching your CPU architecture and copy it to '/data' using a terminal emulator or adb.

 ### About
 2020, Daniel Giritzer